mvaganov/self/RESUME.md

 <!--- #endif -->

 #### Porting Engineer at Atlas Mobile (later purchased by Infospace)
-(*June 2004 to Dec 2004*) Very productive first-6-months-of-professional-software-development.
+(*Jun.
+2004 to Dec 2004*) Very productive first-6-months-of-professional-software-development.

 * Client side QA developer, primarily tasked with porting and bug fixing
 * Identified as a 'BREW expert' by technical management, 6 months after learning BREW